You say mahi-mahi, I say dolphin. And when you say mahi-mahi chowder, I say good.

 This line of pans is a health-conscious cook’s dream.
 You don’t have to use much oil and nothing sticks!
 You get the benefits of a nonstick surface, even though the pan is stainless steel.
 You can still get a nice sear on meats and clean-up is super easy.
 I had bits of tomato and onion stuck to the pan and all I had to do was wipe it once with a sponge and it was perfectly clean.
 No soaking or scrubbing was required.

-The most important thing to remember about this chowder is not to overcook the fish.
+The most important thing to remember about this mahi-mahi chowder is not to overcook the fish.
 As soon as it turns opaque, it’s done.
 If you can’t find dolphin, any firm white fish will work.
-Cobia, grouper and red snapper would also be good choices.
+Cobia, grouper, and red snapper would also be good choices.

-Later this week, I’ll be featuring another recipe using the covered chef’s casserole.
-I also received a 12-inch skillet from Anolon®’s Nouvelle Copper Stainless Steel collection and I’ll be trying it out later in the month.
+I also received a 12-inch skillet (affiliate link) from Anolon®’s Nouvelle Copper Stainless Steel collection and I’ll be trying it out later in the month.
 My Virtual Potluck buddies also received some cookware.
 Visit Miss from Miss in the Kitchen to see what fantastic recipes everyone else developed.

 You might also want to follow Anolon®: